Everything AboutCertified Mail

 • Delivery record stored by USPS

-This makes it ideal for legal notices, disputes, and any correspondence where you need to prove when something was sent and whether it was received.
+This makes it ideal for legal notices, disputes, and any correspondence where you need to show when something was sent and whether it was received.

 When to Use Certified Mail